argoproj/argo-cd/docs/getting_started/first_steps.md

 To start using either the CLI or the Web interface you need to expose the `argocd-server` service first.
 By default, after the initial installation this service is only available from within the cluster itself (as ClusterIP).

 The process of exposing the [service](https://kubernetes.io/docs/concepts/services-networking/service/) is not specific to Argo CD.
-As Argo CD is a Kubernetes native application you can follow all familiar ways to expose its service to the outside worlds.
+As Argo CD is a Kubernetes native application you can follow all familiar ways to expose its service to the outside world.
 If your organization has a well defined policy on how Kubernetes services are exposed, then we advise you to follow that policy first.

 ### Using an Ingress (Recommended)